How Threat Intelligence Helps Financial Services Institutions Stay Ahead of Cyber Threats

 Yes, financial institutions generally spend far more on security than similarly sized organizations in other industries.
 And yes, they are forced to maintain a high level of cybersecurity across the board.

 Nonetheless, no matter how large a financial institution is, they can’t invest in every available security technology, or hire an endless number of skilled security practitioners to keep their data and assets safe.
-Even the world’s largest banks, investment funds, and insurance providers have to prioritize their security resources to protect against the most likely (and most damaging) forms of cyberattacks.
+Even the world’s largest banks, investment funds, and insurance providers, key players in the realm of financial services cybersecurity, have to prioritize their security resources.
+This is crucial to protect against the most likely and most damaging forms of cyberattacks, ensuring the safeguarding of sensitive financial data and customer trust.

 Fundamentally, that’s what threat intelligence does: It helps security professionals at all levels make better, faster decisions about where to focus their time, attention, and resources.